 Multiple layer approval process for a social media post in Planable

-Planable vs. Hootsuite approval takeaway: Planable’s approval features are available on all plans (including the free trial) and the point of entry is $11/month, whereas Hootsuite offers approval workflows only on their Business plan, which starts at $739/month.
+Planable vs. Hootsuite approval takeaway: Planable’s approval features are available on all plans (including the free trial) and the point of entry is $33/month, whereas Hootsuite offers approval workflows only on their Enterprise plan, which comes at a high cost and is geared toward large organizations.

 Pricing